yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 ### y = abx, a and b binary, x non-binary

-When there are repeated binary variables, the procedure is simply repeated with intermediate variables.
+When there are repeated binary variables, the procedure cab simply be repeated with intermediate variables.
 Start by introducing a new variable and  model for **c = ab**  and then use model for **y = cx**.

-The idea and model generalizes to arbitrary polynomials of binary variables simply introduce intermediate variables to keep it simple.
+The idea and model generalizes to arbitrary polynomials of binary variables, simply introduce intermediate variables to keep it simple.

 ### y = ax, a binary, x integer